EducationalTestingService/rsmtool/README.rst

 We expect the primary users of RSMTool to be researchers working on developing new automated scoring engines or on improving existing ones.
 Note that RSMTool is not a scoring engine by itself but rather a tool for building and evaluating machine learning models that may be used in such engines.

 RSMTool is driven by a configuration file that users have to supply.
 Given the large number of available options, this can get complicated especially for new users.
 That's why RSMTool can help users generate configuration files interactively via guided prompts!
-Click the image below to see a demo video of this feature.
+The video below demonstrates this feature.

 .. image:: https://raw.githubusercontent.com/EducationalTestingService/rsmtool/release/8.0/doc/assets/demo.gif
-   :width: 500px
    :alt: License

 Getting Started